International Rhino Day

 At the start of the 20th century, 500,000 rhinos roamed the wild.
 By 1970, that population fell to 70,000 individuals.
 An estimated 27,000 rhinos survive in the wild today.
-Four of the five species are threatened, with three being critically endangered in the wild.
+Three of the five species of rhinos are listed as critically endangered according to the IUCN Red List.

 Across Africa, poachers kill three or more rhinos per day to meet the demand for horn on the black market.
 The poaching rate is slowly catching up to the birth rate, and we could see extinction of several rhino species in our lifetime.

 You can help by spreading the word about these amazing creatures and the threats that endanger them in the wild.